tyler-smith/snowglobe/spec/snowglobe.md

 When a client first starts up it should refresh its pool of nodes available for sampling.
 It can do this with a combination of checking nodes they know with the appropriate service bit set, a domain-specific DNS seed, and other standard techniques for finding peers on a p2p network.

 Next a client must sync to the tip block; the one with the most proof of work visible to the client.
-From here the client should begin iteratively checking blocks backwards, from tip to Genesis, until it finds a block that has been accepted by the client's queriable peers.
+From here the client should begin iteratively checking blocks backwards, from tip to Genesis, until it finds a block that has been accepted by the client's queryable peers.
 They now know that block, all of its ancestors, and every transaction contained within those blocks have been finalized as accepted by the network.
 From this point the node only needs to consider new items.

 This is a best case and average case of 1 Snowball execution, and worst case of AD executions.